PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Experiments

 \subsubsection{Graph Classification}

 For graph classification, we use the \GIN due to its significant performance over other architectures across all datasets.
-In Table \ref{tab:clean_acc_gc}, we have the accuracy and F1 scores on the clean datasets.
+In Table \ref{tab:clean_acc_gc}, we report the accuracy and macro-averaged F1 scores on the clean datasets.

 In Figure \ref{fig:GINA_gc}, similar to the GR task, we observe a drop in accuracy as we increase the number of injected nodes.
 In this task, we see that increasing the budget does not always lead to a further drop in performance (notably, in the IMDB-BINARY and MUTAG datasets).
-This occurs due to how \MethodName works with norms and not explicitly targeting a certain class, leading to cases where increasing the norm difference of a certain model output may very well place \emph{more} weight on the output logits (or probabilities) corresponding to the correct class, thus not affecting the model's prediction.
-Even in this case, however, we \emph{do} observe performance drops, albeit not following expected trends.
+This occurs due to how \MethodName works on norms and not explicitly targeting a certain class, leading to cases where increasing the norm difference of a certain model output may very well place \emph{more} weight on the output logits (or probabilities) corresponding to the correct class, thus not affecting the model's prediction.
+The GC task is the farthest from our setting, not only including a feature aggregation step to generate a graph-level representation, but also performing classification on top, which suffers from the pitfall discussed, and thus we do not explore heuristic baselines for it.
+Even in this case, however, we \emph{do} observe performance drops, albeit with some expected trend violations.
+In Appendix \ref{appendix:gc_additional} (Table \ref{fig:GINA_gc_f1}), we also report the effect of \MethodName on the F1 score as an additional metric, noting the same trends in performance degradation.